tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 ## Cycling and Speed

-Before I describe all of the cycles/ layers, I believe that more important than what you do at each individual step is **how fast you cycle through the process.**
+Before I describe all of the cycles/ layers, more important than what you do at each individual step is **how fast you cycle through the process.**

 I'm very much a fan of [Certain To Win](https://www.amazon.com/Certain-Win-Strategy-Applied-Business/dp/1413453767), which describes how speed of execution and specifically having a fast "OODA loop" (Observe, Orient, Decide and Act) allows you to control the narrative and keep your enemy/ competitors on their back foot.

-Especially in the current technology macrocycle that we're in--where AI is accelerating work beyond what we thought possible--this is probably the only viable approach.
+Especially in the current technology macrocycle that we're in--where AI is accelerating work beyond what we thought possible--this is likely the only viable approach.

 Simply put, don't get wrapped up in all the details.
-Speed is king.
+Speed will always be king.

 ## Two Phases